 Perivolas Hotel, Oia, Santorini, Greece (Prices & Photos)

 You’d be hard-pressed to find a cave better to escape the chaos of the modern world for a while than the Perivolas Hotel on the beautiful island of Santorini in Greece.
-The Perivolas Hotel is surrounded by the cerulean waters of the Aegean, and is built into traditional white-washed cave houses, each with a minimalist design.
+The Perivolas Hotel is surrounded by the cerulean waters of the Aegean and is built into traditional white-washed cave houses, each with a minimalist design.
 There is an amazing infinity pool and even more spectacular views of the caldera.
-Located within walking distance from the Town Center of Oia, it offers the ultimate cave hotel experience, with an incredibly relaxing atmosphere and 5 star luxury.
+Located within walking distance from the Town Center of Oia and Santorini’s alluring attractions, it offers the ultimate cave hotel experience, with an incredibly relaxing atmosphere and 5-star luxury.

 Desert Cave Hotel, Coober Pedy, Australia (Prices & Photos)

 Coober Pedy, far from the beaches of Sydney or Cairns, sits in the barren desert landscape of South Australia between Alice Springs and Adelaide.
 It was established in 1915 following the discovery of opal, when many Europeans flocked to the area to strike it rich in the mines, but quickly discovered working below ground was a lot easier than living above it due to the extreme desert temperatures that can reach as high as 125 degrees Fahrenheit.
 Today, residents still prefer staying underground, in caves bored into the hillsides known as dugouts.
 Some residences are nearly 5,000-square feet, and the town also includes underground churches, stores, galleries, campgrounds, and an award-winning underground hotel, the 4-star Desert Cave Hotel.
 The hotel offers insight into the traditional ‘dugout’ style homes by staying in any one of the 19 underground suites.
 It also includes an underground shopping arcade that features an extensive range of opals and opal jewelry.